 Verify that DUT responds to valid RBP sub-commands.

-If CDF indicates CDF_CR_RBP_RECV_SUPPORT is YES then continue test, else PASS (SKIP).
+If CDF indicates CDF_RBP_RECV_SUPPORT is YES then continue test, else PASS (SKIP).

 Connect DUT to MHL3 Protocol/ System Analyzer and perform discovery sequence

 Determine supported button codes from CDF and test each for reception of proper code and that RBPK is received after each command from the DUT.